Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Be available and distinguishable in the DCCA records

-- Not imply affiliation with a governmental agency (unless specifically permitted by that governmental agency
+- Not imply affiliation with a governmental agency (unless specifically permitted by that agency)

 - Not be misleading to the public.
 For example, if your LLC is a pizza shop, you shouldn’t name your business New Company Chiropractic.

 - Perform a Hawaii LLC name search to make sure the name you want is available.